 This report presents preliminary findings on gambling in New Zealand based on nine months of data collection from the New Zealand Health Survey (NZHS) (July 2011 to March 2012).

 These preliminary findings have been released to inform the Select Committee review on the Gambling (Gambling Harm Reduction) Amendment Bill and development of the Ministry’s 2013/14–2015/16 Service Plan for Preventing and Minimising Gambling Harm.
 This data is subject to change.
-A report focusing on gambling in New Zealand based on 12 months’ worth of data will be released in early 2013.

 Key preliminary findings include the following.